robertorosero/pyhtonmig/Doc/library/shutil.rst

    If *symlinks* is true, symbolic links in the source tree are represented as symbolic links in the new tree; if false or omitted, the contents of the linked files are copied to the new tree.

+   When *symlinks* is false, if the file pointed by the symlink doesn't exist, a exception will be added in the list of errors raised in a :exc:`Error` exception at the end of the copy process.
+   You can set the optional *ignore_dangling_symlinks* flag to true if you want to silence this exception.

    If *ignore* is given, it must be a callable that will receive as its arguments the directory being visited by :func:`copytree`, and a list of its